zacharyp/sd3.5/README.md

 The code included here originates from:
 - Stability AI internal research code repository (MM-DiT)
 - Public Stability AI repositories (eg VAE)
-- Some unique code for this reference repo written by Alex Goodwin for Stability AI
+- Some unique code for this reference repo written by Alex Goodwin and Vikram Voleti for Stability AI
-- Some code from ComfyUI internal Stability impl of SD3 (for some code corrections and handlers)
+- Some code from ComfyUI internal Stability implementation of SD3 (for some code corrections and handlers)
 - HuggingFace and upstream providers (for sections of CLIP/T5 code)

 ### Legal

-MIT License

-Copyright (c) 2024 Stability AI

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+Check the LICENSE-CODE file.

 #### Note